Publicly Traded Partnership: Everything You Need to Know

 As per § 7704(g) of the Internal Revenue Code, an electing 1987 partnership is an exception to Subsection(a), which applies to a PTP being treated as a corporation.
 This (g) Subsection, therefore provides grandfathered publicly traded partnerships to remain exempt from Section 7704.
 The term “partnership” is defined by Section 10211(c)(2) of the 1987 Revenue Reconciliation Act.

-But this only applies if Subsection (a) was not applied to this partnership for all of its previous taxable years, starting post-December 31, 1987, and before January 1, 1998.
-The partnership must also elect the application of this (g) Subsection and consent to applying the tax required with paragraph (3) for its first taxable years (starting post-December 31, 1987).
-For a partnership choosing treatment as a 1987 partnership, it will stop being treated as such when there is a new line of business for this partnership, and this treatment will stop on the first day after December 31, 1997, that the new line commences.
+But this only applies if Subsection (a) was not applied to this partnership for all of its previous taxable years, starting post-Dec.
+31, 1987, and before Jan.
+1, 1998.
+The partnership must also elect the application of this (g) Subsection and consent to applying the tax required with paragraph (3) for its first taxable years (starting post-Dec.
+31, 1987).
+For a partnership choosing treatment as a 1987 partnership, it will stop being treated as such when there is a new line of business for this partnership, and this treatment will stop on the first day after Dec.
+31, 1997, that the new line commences.

 Additional Tax on Electing Partnerships

-Under Part III of U.S. IRS Code Section 7704, an electing partnership must pay every taxable year a 3.5% tax on the gross income from all active trades and business that the partnership conducts.
+Under Part III of U.S. IRS Code Section 7704, an electing partnership must pay every taxable year a 3.5 percent tax on the gross income from all active trades and business that the partnership conducts.
 The partnership cannot deduct this tax.
-As per§ 705(a)(2)(B), a partner in an electing partnership must lower the adjusted basis of their partnership interest by a fair share of the 3.5% tax that the partnership pays.
+As per§ 705(a)(2)(B), a partner in an electing partnership must lower the adjusted basis of their partnership interest by a fair share of the 3.5 percent tax that the partnership pays.